-Additionally, the U.S. Centers for Disease Control and Prevention (CDC) reports that “low-income populations, minorities, and children living in inner cities experience more emergency department visits, hospitalizations, and deaths due to asthma than the general population.”
-In fact, according to the American Lung Association, asthma attacks send African-Americans to the emergency room at more than three times the rate of white Americans and almost 1 in 10 African-American children suffer from asthma.
-These results are not limited to African-Americans.
-According to a 2006 CDC study, 12.7% of Hispanic children have asthma compared to 8% of non-Hispanic white children.
+Low-income communities and communities of color are disproportionately impacted by dirty air and water.
+Low-income communities are more likely to be located closer to coal-fired power plants and, therefore, are more likely to suffer from health issues resulting from dirty air and water.
+The U.S. Centers for Disease Control and Prevention (CDC) reports that “low-income populations, minorities, and children living in inner cities experience more emergency department visits, hospitalizations, and deaths due to asthma than the general population.”
+According to the American Lung Association, asthma attacks send African-Americans to the emergency room at more than three times the rate of white Americans and almost 1 in 10 African-American children suffer from asthma.

-Now is not the time to defund and attempt to dismantle the EPA or repeal commonsense laws that were enacted — with bipartisan support — to protect the American public, especially those most vulnerable communities.
-We need a sensible approach that promotes clean and renewable sources of energy, encourages investment in new energy technologies, and helps employ more Americans by making our country more energy efficient and independent.
-I am committed to fighting towards this goal and I vow to never let profit come before health as we shape our energy policy for the 21st century.
+We need a sensible approach to our energy policy that promotes clean and renewable sources of energy, encourages investment in new energy technologies, and creates good-paying American jobs by making our country more energy-efficient and independent.
+I will continue to work towards this goal and will never let profit come before health as we shape our energy policy for the 21st century.

 More on Energy

 WASHINGTON — U.S. Representative Bobby L. Rush (Ill.-D) ripped the Environmental Protection Agency (EPA) for its plan to revoke California’s authority to set its own vehicle emissions standards.
 This revocation will impact 13 other states and the District of Columbia that have adopted the stricter standards: